danrahn/MarkerEditorForPlex/README.md

 ## Configuration

-See [Configuring Intro Editor for Plex](https://github.com/danrahn/IntroEditorForPlex/wiki/configuration) for details on the various settings within `config.json`.
+See [Configuring Marker Editor for Plex](https://github.com/danrahn/IntroEditorForPlex/wiki/configuration) for details on the various settings within `config.json`.

 ## Using the Application

-For full usage instruction, see [Using Intro Editor for Plex](https://github.com/danrahn/IntroEditorForPlex/wiki/usage).
+For full usage instruction, see [Using Marker Editor for Plex](https://github.com/danrahn/IntroEditorForPlex/wiki/usage).

-0. (Strongly encouraged) Shut down PMS
+0. (Strongly encouraged, required on some systems) Shut down PMS
 1. Back up your Plex database
 2. Run `node app.js` from the root of the project